 Steering column, rack and pinion, power steering pump, and steering box.

 Evaporator reservoir, compressor, condenser, heater core, thermostat, switch & fan motor, and AC switch.

 Injectors, injection pump, electromagnetic cut-off, and glow plugs.

 Auxiliary shaft oil seal, crankshaft seal, camshaft oil seal, gearbox oil seal & drive shaft seal.

-However, there are a few components that aren't covered under the extended warranty.
-These include regular wear & tear spares such as bulbs, battery, hoses, brake linings, tires, belts, spark plugs, and filters.
+However, there are a few components that aren’t covered under the extended warranty.
+These include regular wear & tear spares such as bulbs, batteries, hoses, brake linings, tires, belts, spark plugs, and filters.